-Letitia's older sister, Elizabeth MAGUIRE (1804-1854), was my great-great grandmother, having married six years earlier, also in Dublin, her mother's first cousin, and my great-great-grandfather, John PIGOTT of Dublin, Tax Collector.
+Letitia's older sister, Elizabeth MAGUIRE (1804-1854), was my great-great grandmother, having been married six years earlier, also in Dublin, to her mother's first cousin, and my great-great-grandfather, John PIGOTT of Dublin, Tax Collector.

 Elizabeth and Letitia were the first and second of sixteen children of William MAGUIRE (1782-1844) of Dublin, Inspector of the Paving Tax and Sexton of St Patrick's (Cathedral Church of Ireland), by his wife Mary VICKERS.

 In an attempt to locate John HOLDEN of Belfast's origins for the benefit of his and Letitia's descendants, I have, over the last 15 years, accumulated the following data on HOLDEN families with connections to Belfast in particular, and Northern Ireland in general - with a few English HOLDEN's who also had commercial interests in Iron and Brass Founding.

 Mr HOLDEN; married, perhaps to a woman named SINCLAIR, or whose mother was a SINCLAIR; it is of possible interest to this story that a Thomas SINCLAIR was residing at Hopeful, Antrim Road, Belfast, as recorded in Griffith's Primary Valuation (about 1854), as a very near neighbour to Patrick KINNEAR and to Ross SAULTER, whose wives were the sisters Anne and Mary HOLDEN, daughters of James HOLDEN, of the Phoenix Foundry, Belfast (see below); they had issue: